 13 Best Snacks to Eat Between Meals When Doing IF

 The Keto-Green way of eating is the perfect match to intermittent fasting!
-I personally do healthy, green Keto and I’ve noticed that my hunger and my sweet cravings have reduced.
+I personally do a healthy green variation of Keto nd I’ve noticed that my hunger and my sweet cravings have reduced.
 Here are some Keto-friendly snacks you may want to try:

 Non-caloric liquids – like water, coffee and tea.
 These beverages are not exactly snack items and you can have them any time of the day, even during your fasting window.
 However, it’s important that you don’t add cream, cow’s milk or sugar to your drinks.
 Otherwise, you may get the insulin spike you’re trying to avoid.